bkieft-usa/jgi_integration/docs/analysis_parameters_explained.md

   **keep_negative**

   If true, includes both positive and negative correlations above the absolute threshold.
 If false (default), only positive correlations are included.

+  **block_size**

+  Number of features processed per block during correlation calculation (integer > 0; default: 500).
+Larger blocks may use more memory but can be faster.

+  **n_jobs**

+  Number of parallel jobs for block-wise correlation calculation (integer; default: 1).
+Use -1 to utilize all available cores.

+  **only_bipartite**

+  If true (default), only calculates correlations between features of different types (e.g., transcript vs. metabolite).
+If false, calculates all pairwise correlations (including within type).

 ## 4. Network Analysis